Start your capital project

 Project setup

-Make sure your ministry submits all the necessary documentation for your project, to avoid potential delays.
+To avoid potential delays, make sure your ministry submits all the necessary documentation for your project.
 This includes Capital Planning System registration and a Work in Progress Asset Number request.

 Register your project in the Capital Planning System